 This information covers some commonly asked questions about the H-1B immigration status.
 Individuals interested in obtaining H-1B status may wish to consult an immigration attorney for detailed information on how U.S. immigration laws apply to their particular situation.
-See our list of immigration attorneys [pdf] in the Bay Area.

 - What is an H-1B?